simozzer/CPPWebAssemblyMandleBrot/README.md

 The code is bad, but it works, just needed somewhere to park my ideas whilst moving between PCs.
 This might become a bit of a non-specific playground.

-To get the up and runnning I had to install a basic gcc/g++ stack, with autotools, cmake and git.
+To get this up and runnning I had to install a basic gcc/g++ stack, with autotools, cmake and git.

 I basically followed instuctions here to get emsdk installed on openSuse Leap https://webassembly.org/getting-started/developers-guide/